zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

 The first problem is lack of *modularity* and *reusability*.
 The second is lack of *decomposition*.
-While both aspects require a lot of experience to master, I feel the latter is hard to even start for a new programmer.
+While both aspects require a lot of experience to master, I feel the latter is even harder to start for a new programmer.
 The two short reads below reinforce this basic idea of decomposition.

 - [Decomposition & Style](https://cs.stanford.edu/people/nick/compdocs/Decomposition_and_Style.pdf) (pdf)